fivetran/terraform-provider-fivetran/docs/resources/group.md

 ## Import

 To import an existing `fivetran_group` resource into your terraform state you need to get `Destination Group ID` on the `Destination` page at the Fivetran Dashboard.
-To retrieve existing groups use [Data Source: fivetran_groups](/docs/data-sources/groups).
+To retrieve existing groups, use the [fivetran_groups data source](/docs/data-sources/groups).
-Then define an empty resource in your .tf configuration:
+2. Define an empty resource in your `.tf` configuration:

 ```hcl
 resource "fivetran_group" "my_imported_fivetran_group" {